Knowing what happens during a caesarean and immediately after can help you feel more prepared.

 - an anaesthetist and an assistant

-If you’re awake during the procedure, a screen is usually put up so you and your birth partner can’t see the operation (NHS Choices, 2016).
-If you prefer, you can ask to have the screen lowered when your baby is being born (NICE, 2011).
+If you’re awake during the procedure, a screen is usually put up so you and your birth partner can’t see the operation.
+If you prefer, you can ask to have the screen lowered when your baby is being born.

-You should also have your birth preferences, like playing music in theatre, or silence so your voice is the first your baby hears, accommodated where possible (NCCHCW, 2011; NICE, 2011)
+Your birth preferences, like playing music in theatre, or silence so your voice is the first your baby hears, should be accommodated where possible.

-You shouldn’t feel any pain during the operation but you might feel some pressure (NHS Choices, 2016).
-You might also feel some mildly uncomfortable rather than painful sensations.
-Some women say it feels like ‘having someone doing the washing-up in my tummy’.
+You shouldn’t feel any pain during the operation, but you might feel some pressure.
+You might also feel some mildly uncomfortable, rather than painful, sensations.
+Some women have said it feels like ‘having someone doing the washing-up in my tummy’.
 Generally, the anaesthetist will talk to you during the operation and give you more pain relief if you need it.

 If you’ve had a general anaesthetic, you won’t be aware of anything until you’re awake.
-This will usually be in the recovery room rather than the operating theatre (LabourPains, 2018)
+This will usually be in the recovery room rather than the operating theatre.

 When will I meet my baby for the first time?

 If you’re awake and your baby is well, you can cuddle and have skin-to-skin contact straight away.
-This might not be the usual practice at your hospital, so it’s worth asking and requesting skin-to-skin as part of your birth plan (NCCHCW, 2011; LabourPains, 2018).
-Your partner can also do this for you.
+Your partner can also do this if you prefer.

-If you have a general anaesthetic, your baby might be able to be given to your birth partner for skin-to-skin contact in another room.
-This would be a different room than the operating theatre.
+If you have a general anaesthetic and your baby is well, they might be given to your birth partner for skin-to-skin contact in another room near the operating theatre.

-Sometimes, you might be able to have assisted skin-to-skin contact in the operating theatre even if you’re not awake.
+Sometimes you will be able to have assisted skin-to-skin contact in the operating theatre, even if you’re not awake.
 Your baby can be placed on your chest and supported by a midwife while your wound is stitched.

-If your baby needs any help breathing, or has other problems, they may need to be taken to the special care baby unit (NICE, 2011; LabourPains, 2018).
+If your baby needs any help breathing, or has other problems, they may be taken to the special care baby unit (Labour Pains 2018).

 What happens after a caesarean?

-While you’re staying in hospital you will be given pain relief (NHS Choices, 2016).
-You should also be able to have close contact with your baby and start breastfeeding if you would like to – some people even start doing this in theatre or the recovery room.
+While you’re staying in hospital you will be given pain relief.
+You should also be able to have close contact with your baby and start breastfeeding, if you would like to – some people even start doing this in theatre or the recovery room.
 You should be offered infant feeding support as soon as possible after the birth of your baby.